Dunklas/app-server/README.md

 # app-server

-Contains infrastructure, etc for my EC2 server where I host personal projects.
+Contains terraform configuration and ansible playbooks used to deploy and configure my EC2 server where I host personal projects.
-Infrastructure is defined with Terraform.

 ## First time deploy